sfeir-open-source/sfeir-school-nodejs/docs/markdown/09-express/02-middlewares.md

-# Les middlewares Express
+# middlewares Express

-Les middlewares permettent le chaînage de plusieurs fonctions
+Middleware allows the chaining of several functions

-Cas d’application :
+Application case :
-* Log de toutes les requêtes
+* Log of all requests
-* Métriques
+* Metrics
-* Authentification
+* Authentication
-* Gestion des erreurs
+* Error management
 * Routing

 ##==##

-# Les middlewares Express
+# middlewares Express

-* 2 types de middlewares :
+* 2 types of middleware:
-    * middleware “classique” : `function (req, res, next)`
+  * “classic” middleware: `function (req, res, next)`
-    * middleware d’erreur : `function (err, req, res, next)` appelée si une erreur est remontée par un middleware précédent
+  * error middleware: `function (err, req, res, next)` called if an error is reported by a previous middleware
 <br>

-* `next` : fonction permettant le chaînage de middleware.
-On appelle le middleware suivant avec `next()`, et potentiellement le prochain middleware d’erreur avec `next(err)`
+* `next` : function allowing the chaining of middleware.
+We call the following middleware with`next()`, and potentially the next error middleware with `next(err)`

 ##==##
 <!-- .slide: class="full-center" -->

-# Les middlewares Express
+# middlewares Express

 ![full-width](./assets/images/express_middlewares.svg)